 (a) the effect of the exercise of the power on the person is permanent;

-(b) the Commission is of the opinion that the effect of the exercise of the power on the person is not fair and reasonable having regard to the exercise of the power in respect of other applications for a licence in the surrounding area; and
+(b) the Minister is of the opinion that the effect of the exercise of the power on the person is not fair and reasonable having regard to the exercise of the power in respect of other applications for a licence in the surrounding area; and

-(c) the Commission is of the opinion that the damage suffered by the person is in respect of the lawful taking and use of water by that person since 1 July 1999 or before.
+(c) the Minister is of the opinion that the damage suffered by the person is in respect of the lawful taking and use of water by that person since 1 July 1999 or before.

-(7) The Commission is to notify the person who made the request for compensation of the outcome of the request and, if the request is refused, the Commission is to notify that person of the reasons for that decision.
+(7) The Minister is to notify the person who made the request for compensation of the outcome of the request and, if the request is refused, the Minister is to notify that person of the reasons for that decision.

 (8) A dispute about the amount of compensation is to be determined by arbitration under the provisions of the Commercial Arbitration Act 1985, unless the parties agree on some other method of determination.

-(9) Compensation under this clause, and any costs incurred by the Commission under subclause (8), are to be charged to the Consolidated Account, which this section appropriates to the necessary extent.
+(9) Compensation under this clause, and any costs incurred by the Minister under subclause (8), are to be charged to the Consolidated Account, which this section appropriates to the necessary extent.

 [Clause 39 inserted by No. 49 of 2000 s.
 52; amended by No. 77 of 2006 s.
-4.]
+4; No. 38 of 2007 s.
+101(2) and (3).]

-Division 10 — Issue of licences and transfer of licences and water entitlements by the Commission for a premium
+Division 10 — Issue of licences and transfer of licences and water entitlements by the Minister for a premium

 [Heading inserted by No. 49 of 2000 s.
-52.]
+52; amended by No. 38 of 2007 s.
+98.]

-40. Authority of Commission to issue licences at premium
+40. Authority of Minister to issue licences at premium

 (1) This clause applies in relation to the grant of a licence if —

-(a) the regulations authorise the Commission to enter into an agreement under this clause in relation to the grant of licences of the class to which the licence belongs; or
+(a) the regulations authorise the Minister to enter into an agreement under this clause in relation to the grant of licences of the class to which the licence belongs; or

-(b) the Commission has established the facilities by the use of which water may be taken under the licence.
+(b) the Crown has established the facilities by the use of which water may be taken under the licence.

-(2) Where this clause applies in relation to the grant of a licence, the Commission may enter into and give effect to an agreement with a person under which —
+(2) Where this clause applies in relation to the grant of a licence, the Minister may enter into and give effect to an agreement with a person under which —

-(a) the Commission is to grant a licence to the person; and
+(a) the Minister is to grant a licence to the person; and

-(b) the person is to pay an agreed amount to the Commission as a premium for the grant of the licence.
+(b) the person is to pay an agreed amount to the Minister as a premium for the grant of the licence.

 (3) An agreement under subclause (2) may also contain provisions incidental and supplementary to the matters mentioned in that subclause.

 [Clause 40 inserted by No. 49 of 2000 s.
-52.]
+52; amended by No. 38 of 2007 s.
+99 and 101(3).]

-41. Authority of Commission to transfer licences etc. for premium
+41. Authority of Minister to transfer licences etc. for premium

 (1) This clause applies in relation to a licence or a water entitlement if —

-(a) the regulations authorise the Commission to enter into an agreement under this clause in relation to licences or water entitlements of the class to which the licence belongs; or
+(a) the regulations authorise the Minister to enter into an agreement under this clause in relation to licences or water entitlements of the class to which the licence belongs; or

-(b) the licence or water entitlement has been transferred to the Commission by an agreement made under clause 38.
+(b) the licence or water entitlement has been transferred to the Minister by an agreement made under clause 38.

-(2) Where this clause applies in relation to a licence or a water entitlement, the Commission may enter into and give effect to an agreement with a person who is eligible to hold a licence under which —
+(2) Where this clause applies in relation to a licence or a water entitlement, the Minister may enter into and give effect to an agreement with a person who is eligible to hold a licence under which —

-(a) the Commission is to transfer —
+(a) the Minister is to transfer —

 (i) the licence; or